scieloorg/PC-Programs/docs/source/markup.rst

 1. Click on a paragraph of one bibliographic reference
 2. Click on the Automata 3 button.

 This action will activate a tool which will try to identify automatically the bibliographic reference elements.
 The tool will present the several possibilities of identification.
-So the user have to choose the correct one.
+Choose the correct one.

 .. image:: img/automata1b.jpg